-Prior to acceptance, applicants must submit a final official transcript from an accredited high school or an official transcript of the General Educational Development (GED) test scores or a High School Self-Certification form.
-Applicants with prior college coursework must submit official transcripts from all colleges attended.
+Prior to an admissions decision, applicants must submit an official transcript from an accredited high school or an official transcript of the General Educational Development (GED) test scores.

+Applicants with prior college coursework may submit a high school self-certification in lieu of an official high school transcript, or an official high school transcript, and unofficial transcripts from all colleges attended.